 Viruses spread quickly without difficulty once they move into your body and can make you sick.
 These germs cause minor colds, flu, and severe diseases like HIV/AIDs, COVID-19, and smallpox.
 Antibiotics are ineffective against viruses.
 Often, when you are sick with a virus, you go through the illness, let it run its course, until you no longer have symptoms.
 Sometimes, the virus remains in the body and goes dormant and can wake up later.
 There are some antiviral medicines for a select group of viruses, but this is a small amount. (x)

 Symptoms of Mononucleosis

-Mononucleosis is often asymptomatic, meaning some people carry the virus without showing symptoms, acting as carriers (x).
-The incubation period is four to seven weeks.
-After this period, patients begin to show symptoms, which usually last for about two to four weeks, but they can last longer (x, x).
-Symptoms are similar to the flu (x):
+Mononucleosis is often asymptomatic, meaning some people carry the virus without showing symptoms, acting as carriers. (x) The incubation period is four to seven weeks.
+After this period, patients begin to show symptoms, which usually last for about two to four weeks, but they can last longer. (x) Symptoms are like the flu:

 - Mild fever

 - Sore throat